 Difficult or painful sexual intercourse can have several causes.

-This condition is known as dyspareunia, which may not have an organic cause and occurs in both women and men.
+This condition is known as dyspareunia, which may not have an organic cause and occurs in women and men.

 What is it?